dotkernel/dotkernel/CONTRIBUTING-scratch.md

 # Contributing to DotKernel3

 ## Bug Reports & Feature Requests
-The pimcore team heavily uses (and loves!)
+The `Apidemia` team heavily uses (and loves!)
 GitHub for all of our software management.
 We use GitHub issues exclusively to track all bugs and features.

 * **Open an issue**  here on GitHub.
 URL: `https://github.com/dotkernel/`**repo**`/issues`